 Tag Archives: Dave Sulkin

 Did you prepare your parking lot for winter?
 Most property owners neglect this because many property managers and commercial property owners are unaware of how the winter weather, salt and plowing can cause damage to their parking lot.
 Winter weather can wreak havoc on a commercial parking lot, specifically in our region.
-The harsh freeze-thaw cycles cause asphalt to expand and contract, allowing water to seep into the foundation.
-This creates permanent damage, in the form of cracks and potholes.
+Harsh winter weather can and will wreak havoc on your asphalt parking lot.
+The best way to protect your parking lot from the freeze-thaw cycles that we experience is by having a preventative maintenance plan in place.
+When you add snow plowing and rock salt to an existing damaged parking lot, it will erode the asphalt and cause further damage.

 For more information on ways to prepare your parking lot for winter, contact: